Emily van Egmond: Melbourne City (2019–2020)

 During the NWSL offseason, van Egmond joined Melbourne City ahead of the 2019–20 W-League season.
 Van Egmond scored a career-high six regular season goals as Melbourne successfully defended their Premiership title and subsequently went on to win the Championship, beating Sydney FC in the final.

 West Ham United (2020–2021)

-On 28 August 2020, having been unable play since the W-League Championship game in February, Orlando loaned van Egmond to English FA WSL club West Ham United ahead of the 2020–21 season.
+On 28 August 2020, having been unable to play since the W-League Championship game in February, Orlando loaned van Egmond to English FA WSL club West Ham United ahead of the 2020–21 season.
 She scored her first goal for the team on 18 October 2020 in a 4–2 defeat to Manchester United.

 In January 2021, van Egmond signed permanently with the club.

 In May 2021, van Egmond left West Ham United despite being offered a new contract.

 Orlando Pride (2021)

 On 7 October 2021, it was announced van Egmond had re-signed with Orlando Pride for the remainder of the 2021 season.
 She made two substitute appearances for 58 minutes.
-On 18 January 2022, van Egmond's NWSL playing rights were traded with Taylor Kornieck to San Diego Wave FC in exchange for $125,000 in allocation money and San Diego's natural second-round pick in the 2024 NWSL Draft.